slamora/brackets-wiki/JavaScript-Code-Hints.md

 * **excluded-files**
 An array of strings or regular expressions that match files that will be excluded from analysis.
 Files are typically excluded because their API is in a JSON file or they are known to cause problems with either stability or performance.
 There are two kinds of strings that are supported.
 The first is a simple string that may contain the wildcards “*” and “?”.
 The second is a regular expression literal embedded in a string.
 The default value is ["require.js", "jquery*.js", "less*.min.js", "ember*.js"].
 * **max-file-count**
 Limits the total number of files that can be processed for hints.
+This limit only applies when an opened file does not use "require" and files under the project root are being added to the hinting context.
 The default value is 100.

 * **max-file-size**
 Files larger than this number of bytes will not be parsed.
 The default value is 524,288 bytes.